 A survey of the development of British literature from the Romantic period to the present.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical and cultural contexts.
 Texts will be selected from a diverse group of authors and traditions.
-Prerequisite: English 1301.
+Prerequisite: ENGL 1301.
 Credit 3 semester hours.

-2326 - American Literature (single-semester course) (3-0) 23.1402.51 12 be selected from among a diverse group of authors for what they reflect and reveal about the evolving American experience and character.
-Prerequisite: English 1301.
-Credit 3 semester hours.
+2326 - American Literature (single-semester course) (3-0) 23.1402.51 12

 A survey of American literature from the period of exploration and settlement to the present.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical and cultural contexts.
-Texts will
+Texts will be selected from among a diverse group of authors for what they reflect and reveal about the evolving American experience and character.
+Prerequisite: ENGL 1301.
+Credit 3 semester hours.